EinfachNiklas/OwnAssistant/README.md

 The setup is now complete.
 You can now start to use the google calendar functionalities.

 ### Serper
 To use the web search functionality, a Search Engine API is used.
-Currently only Serper is supported, since it is free and offers sufficient functionalities.
+Currently only Serper is supported, since it offers a free tier and offers sufficient functionalities.

 To acquire an API Key visit [https://serper.dev/](https://serper.dev/) and create an account.
 After signing in copy the API Key from the dashboard to the ```.env``` file.